AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxPackaging.rst

 pixels.

-Note that a single plug-in binary may define more than one effect, when ``OfxGetNumberOfPlugins`` returns a value greater than 1.
-These icons are specific to each effect within the plug-in, and are named according to what is returned from ``OfxGetPlugin``.
+Note that a single plug-in binary may define more than one effect, when :ref:`OfxGetNumberOfPlugins<OfxGetNumberOfPlugins>` returns a value greater than 1.
+These icons are specific to each effect within the plug-in, and are named according to what is returned from :ref:`OfxGetPlugin<OfxGetPlugin>`.

 Host applications should dynamically resize the icon to fit their preferred icon size.
 The icon should not have its aspect changed,